ncitron/index-coop-adapter-quest/README.md

 3. Run `yarn` to install dependencies
 4. Navigate to `contracts/protocol/integration/exchange/UniswapV2ExchangeAdapter.sol` to create your smart contract adapter.
 5. Write the `getTradeCalldata` and `getSpender` methods for the adapter
-    - getTradeCalldata will use used to interact with the Uniswap swapExactTokensForTokens function.
+    - getTradeCalldata will be used to interact with the Uniswap swapExactTokensForTokens function.
     (For more details on swapExactTokensForTokens check out the link to Uniswap’s docs found in README under the resource tab)
     - getSpender will be used to return the address of the Uniswap router contract.
 6. Export UniswapV2ExchangeAdapter with the other adapters at `utils/contracts/index.ts`.
 Note: you must run `yarn build` before doing this